-Richard D. Wolff was born on April 1, 1942.
+Richard D. Wolff was born on April 1, 1942 in Youngstown, Ohio.
 He earned a bachelor’s degree in history from Harvard College in 1963, a master’s degree in economics from Stanford University in 1964, a master’s degree in history from Yale in 1967, and PhD in economics from Yale in 1969.
 Wolff’s doctoral dissertation was published in 1974 as The Economics of Colonialism: Britain and Kenya.
-He is also the author and co-author of several other books, including Capitalism Hits the Fan; Democracy at Work: A Cure for Capitalism; Occupy the Economy: Challenging Capitalism (written with David Barsamian); and _Cont_ending Economic Theories: Neoclassical, Keynesian, and Marxian (written with Stephen Resnick).
+He is also the author and co-author of several other books, including Capitalism Hits the Fan; Democracy at Work: A Cure for Capitalism; Occupy the Economy: Challenging Capitalism (written with David Barsamian); and Contending Economic Theories: Neoclassical, Keynesian, and Marxian (written with Stephen Resnick).
 The New York Times Magazine has described Wolff as “probably America’s most prominent Marxist economist.”

 Wolff’s economic philosophy seeks to develop “a new approach to political economy,” one that “retains and systematically elaborates the Marxist notion of class as surplus labor” but “rejects the economic determinism typical of most schools of economics and usually associated with Marxism as well.”
 In his public speeches and statements, Wolff frequently emphasizes his belief that the American Left must organize itself into a party that is more radical than the Democrats if it is to have any hope of “defeat[ing] the current program of corporations and the rich that aims to return the U.S. to the unequal income and wealth distributions of the late nineteenth century.”